ashish0kumar/Chat-app/README.md

 # Chat-app
-This is a simple chat application built using Node.js, Express, and Socket.IO.
+This is a simple chat application with a Whatsapp-like UI built using Node.js, Express, and Socket.IO.
 It allows multiple users to chat in real-time with features like user nicknames, typing notifications, and displaying the list of online users.

 ## Features